Last editedApr 20233 min read

-It’s important that you know how to handle cancellations to make sure Direct Debit continues to be a convenient and effective payment method for you and your customers.
+For merchants: it’s important that you know how to handle cancellations to ensure Direct Debit continues to be a convenient and effective payment method for you and your customers.
 With GoCardless, merchants are informed of any cancellations and do not need to take further action, as GoCardless takes care of everything on your behalf.

 GoCardless helps you to keep on top of any cancellations